strapi/strapi-docs/files/router.md

 Policies are versatile tools for authorization and access control.
 They let you allow or deny access to your controllers down to a fine level of granularity.

-Policies are defined in the `./api/policies` directory of your application.
+Policies are defined in the `policies` directory of every of your APIs.

 Each policy file should contain a single function.
 When it comes down to it, policies are really just functions which run before your controllers.
 You can chain as many of them together as you like.
 In fact they're designed to be used this way.
 Ideally, each middleware